-The development of a solid risk management culture is one of the main strategic objectives of BC "MAIB" S.A. (hereinafter referred to as the "Bank"), which is promoted both at the level of the activity lines responsible for risk management and control, and at the level of the operational structures and each person within the institution.
+The risk management is one of the main strategic objectives of BC "MAIB" S.A. (hereinafter referred to as the "Bank" or maib), which is promoted both at the level of the activity lines responsible for risk management and control, and at the level of the operational structures and each person within the bank.

-The risk management strategy is an essential part of the ICAAP framework at Bank level.
-It sets out the general principles according to which risk is managed at the Bank and the main elements of the risk management framework.
+The risk management strategy is an essential part of the risk management framework, it sets out the overall risk management principles and objectives of risk management.